elkebir-group/SARS-CoV-2-deconvolution/README.md

 transmission history of the virus to inform real-time outbreak management, public health policies and mitigation strategies.
 Current phylogenetic and phylodynamic approaches typically use consensus sequences, essentially assuming the presence of a single viral strain per host.
 This code takes as input the variant allele frequencies of the mutations in multiple samples collected from infected hosts and finds the genotypes and proportions of the strains present in the hosts.

+  The summary of all the results generated for the paper are in `results/SRA_exposure_results_cummulative.xlsx`

 ![Overview of Strain Deconvolution Problem](deconvolution.png)

 In the STRAIN DECONVOLUTION problem, we are given the variant allele frequency (VAF) matrix F, containing the VAF of every mutation in each sample, and a number k of strains to be inferred.
 Our goal is to infer the genotype matrix B and mixture matrix U such that F ≈ BU, thus elucidating strains that occur within and across COVID-19 hosts along with their sample-specific proportions.